rafaelmaeuer/Asus-P8P67Pro-Hackintosh/readme.md

 ### ACPI

+- SSDT-GPRW.aml disables wake from sleep for usb devices
-SSDT-EC.aml is necessary to boot since macOS Catalina.
+- SSDT-EC.aml is necessary to boot since macOS Catalina
-SSDT-PLUG.aml is used for advanced power management.
+- SSDT-PLUG.aml is used for advanced power management

 ---